-Providence St. Vincent Medical Center ("the Medical Center") and Oregon Nurses Association ("Association") hereby adopt the currently agreed upon Clinical Ladder Program ("the Program") and the following terms in connection with said Program:
+To that end, the parties hereby adopt the currently agreed upon Clinical Ladder Program ("the Program") and the following terms in connection with said Program:

 - 1. Nurses covered by the parties' Collective Bargaining Agreement ("Agreement") are eligible to participate in the Program, in accordance with the Program's terms. - 2.
 Nothing in the Program is subject to the grievance procedure set forth in the Agreement. - 3.
 A Nurse who has been approved for, and is participating in, an advanced level under the Program will receive an increase in her/his Appendix A, Section A, hourly rate of pay under the Agreement, equal to the applicable amount set forth below for the Nurse's Clinical Ladder level: